Alexandra Headland Coastal Path Upgrade

 Project information

-Construction is scheduled to start in early 2026 and will be delivered in stages to minimise disruption.
+Construction started early 2026 and will be delivered in stages to minimise disruption.
 It’s anticipated to be completed by July 2026.

 This project will provide a wheelchair accessible missing link in the Coastal Pathway network between Mooloolaba and Maroochydore.